SAP-samples/hana-xsa-live-reporting/README.md

 ### Configure SAP Analytics Cloud
 1. Create a connection to your HANA Analytics Adapter entry endpoint called `HANALIVE`. **Note that the models currently depend on the connection being called HANALIVE**.
 This can be adapter later.
-2. Download the [sample models](https://github.com/SAP-samples/hana-xsa-live-reporting/blob/pictures/SAC.tgz) and import them from **Deployment -> Import**
-3. Open the models to make sure the connection has been successful.

 # LICENSE
 Copyright (c) 2018 SAP SE or an SAP affiliate company.
 All rights reserved.
 This file is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE file](LICENSE).